Harry Roque

-Herminio Harry Lopez Roque Jr. (/tl/; born October 21, 1966) is a Filipino lawyer, politician, and former law professor.
+Herminio Harry Lopez Roque Jr. (/tl/; born October 21, 1966) is a Filipino lawyer, politician, former law professor, and a fugitive.
 He served as the presidential spokesperson of President Rodrigo Duterte from 2017 to 2018 and from 2020 to 2021.
 He was the party-list representative of KABAYAN from 2016 to 2017.

 Roque taught constitutional law and public international law for 15 years at the University of the Philippines College of Law.
 In his law practice, he notably represented the victims of the Maguindanao massacre and the family of Jennifer Laude, a trans woman killed by a U.S. Marine.

-Roque was requested by President Rodrigo Duterte to be his presidential spokesperson, and on October 27, 2017, Roque was officially appointed, replacing Ernesto Abella.
+Roque was originally opposed to Duterte's candidacy in 2016, describing him as a "self-professed murderer", but became a strong supporter after being appointed as Duterte's presidential spokesperson in October 2017.
 On November 22, 2017, he was designated presidential adviser for human rights concurrent with being the presidential spokesperson.
+Roque was a strong advocate for the Philippines' membership in the International Criminal Court, but later sided with President Duterte in withdrawing from the court in the late 2010s.

 Roque is a member of the Advisory Council of the Asian Society of International Law (AsianSIL) and was president of AsianSIL from 2018 to 2019.

 Once regarded as a staunch human rights advocate, Roque's transition into a chief defender of the Duterte administration—widely condemned for extrajudicial killings and rights abuses—drew sharp criticism.
 As of 2025, Roque faces multiple legal controversies, including contempt of Congress, disbarment petitions, and human trafficking charges linked to Philippine Offshore Gaming Operators (POGOs).
 He has since left the Philippines with a pending asylum application in the Netherlands.